Guide From ICC and APA Offers R20 and R13+5 IECC Compliance Options for Wood Wall Assemblies

 The International Code Council is a member-focused association dedicated to helping the building safety community and construction industry provide safe and sustainable construction through the development of codes and standards used in the design, build, and compliance process.
 Most U.S. communities and many global markets choose the International Codes.

-IECC Compliance Options for Wood-Frame Wall Assemblies, Form P320, is available for free download in PDF format or purchase in print format from the APA Publications Library or the ICC online store.
+IECC Compliance Options for Wood-Frame Wall Assemblies, Form P320, is available for free download in PDF format or purchase in print format from the Resource Library or the ICC online store.